VLtim43/Link-Save-Express/README.md

 - Are used SCSS variables to share the same colors and media queries between all stylesheets
 - The "linkEffect" useState hook is shared to all components using the useContext hook.
 This value triggers the useEffect hook to re-render all links whenever a link is created, edited or deleted
 - `` <AppContext.Provider value={[linkEffect, setLinkEffect]}> ``
-- The ``sidebad.jsx`` component displays the side bar, and the "trash" button that delete ALL links.
+- The **sidebar** component displays the sidebar, and the "trash" button that delete ALL links.
 When clicked, a alert pop-up appears aksing the user if he is SURE he wants to delete ALL links(this action cannot be undone).
 If yes, then all links are erased
+- The **header** component displays 2 text inputs(for the link itself and the label) and a button to submit and create a new link.
+- The "Link" is required, but the "Label" is optional.
+The button will not be clickable if the "Link" input is empty.